Add Filter Without Compromising Performance

 Records = COUNTROWS ( 'FACT Sales' )

-Another approach: Modifying the relationship at run time
+Modifying relationships at run time

 Different Colours Sold =